zmap/zlint/CONTRIBUTING.md

 **Creating Unit Tests.** Every lint should also have corresponding unit tests (generally at least one for a success and one for a failure condition).
-We have typically generated test certificates using Go (see [documentation][CreateCertificates] for details), but OpenSSL could also be used.
+We have typically generated test certificates using Go (see [documentation][CreateCertificates] for details and [example][./certGenerator.go] as reference), but OpenSSL could also be used.
 Test certificates should be placed in `testdata/` and called from the test file created by `newLint.sh`.
 You may want to prepend the PEM with the output of `openssl x509 -text`.
 You can run your lint against a test certificate from a unit test using the `test.TestLint` helper function.

 [CreateCertificates]: https://golang.org/pkg/crypto/x509/#CreateCertificate